-Revegetation Seed Mixes and Mulch Materials), any effects to water quality in the project area should be significantly reduced effects to geology and soils in the project area.
+Plan and Quarry Reclamation Plan, with the agency consultation, including evidence of consultation and rationale for why any agency recommendations were not included in the final plan, and copies of agency approvals where necessary, and Commission approval as also described in section 5.1.1, would increase protection of water quality.
+Together with Denver Water's compliance with Forest Service 4(e) conditions 19 (Erosion Control and Reclamation), 26 (Pit Development and Reclamation Plan), and 28 (Reclamation and Revegetation Seed Mixes and Mulch Materials), any effects on water quality in the project area should be significantly reduced effects to geology and soils in the project area.
 Further, the water quality monitoring Denver Water would perform pursuant to its approved Dissolved Oxygen and Temperature Monitoring Plan, and bank stability monitoring it would perform, both pursuant to the Forest Service 4(e) conditions and WQC conditions would provide further protection of water quality at the project, during and after construction and enlargement of the reservoir.
-In addition, as noted in section 5.1.1 Geology and Soils, Denver Water would need to file an Erosion and Sediment Control Plan with the Commission's San Francisco Regional Office for approval prior to any land-disturbing activity.
+In addition, as noted in section 5.1.1, Geology and Soils, Denver Water would need to file an Erosion and Sediment Control Plan with the Commission's San Francisco Regional Office for approval prior to any land-disturbing activity.
 Erosion and sediment control measures in this plan would also help to reduce possible impacts to water quality through erosion and sedimentation.

-Therefore, we find that an approval of Denver Water's amendment request should not would result in effects to water quality in the project area beyond those determined in the Final EIS, and should in fact reduce effects to water quality in the project area.
+Therefore, we find that an approval of Denver Water's amendment request should not result in effects on water quality in the project area beyond those determined in the Final EIS, and should in fact reduce effects on water quality in the project area.